chazzka/clanekcathedral/clanek.md

 ```

 The results are shown in Table X. For the *regular_prediction *, containing the prediction of the testing set with data labeled **REGULAR** are expected, the probability of 0.96727484 for the class labeled **REGULAR** and the probability of 0.03272516 for the class labeled **OUTLIER**.
-However, for the *outlier_prediction *, the results are very unsatisfactory,
+However, for the *outlier_prediction *, predicting the value given the outlying, never seen before value, the results are very unsatisfactory,
-the probability of 0.97993453 for the class labeled **one** and the probability of 0.02006547 for the class labeled **zero**.
+the probability of 0.97993453 for the class labeled **REGULAR** and the probability of 0.02006547 for the class labeled **OUTLIER**.

 |probability of class: |  1 | 0 |
 |----------------------|--------|-